kksec0/Bug-Bounty-Roadmap/README.md

 # My-Bug-Bounty-Roadmap
 🚀 A practical Bug Bounty Recon Roadmap with tools &amp; commands I use during reconnaissance and testing.

-🕵️ Bug Bounty Recon Roadmap
+🕵️ Bug Bounty Recon & Hunting Roadmap – by kksec0

-This repository contains my workflow, tools, and commands used during bug bounty hunting.
+This repository contains my bug bounty methodology, tools, and commands.
-The goal is to provide a step-by-step roadmap that helps security researchers structure their reconnaissance and testing process.
+The roadmap starts from subdomain enumeration and moves step by step towards deeper reconnaissance, exploitation, and vulnerability hunting.